How to Apply

 - At least 3 letters of recommendation.
 Applicants must enter recommenders' email addresses in the online application.
 Each recommender will receive an email with instructions on how to upload their letter to the online portal.
 Recommendations should be submitted in English, or in a foreign language with an English translation.
 Please use recommenders' official email addresses versus personal email addresses in the system.

-- Two official hard copies of transcripts.
-A scanned copy of all transcripts must be uploaded to the online application prior to submission.
-Additionally, two official hard copies of transcripts, in sealed original envelopes, must be submitted directly to the following address:
+- A scanned copy of all transcripts must be uploaded to the online application prior to submission.
+If admitted to the program, official transcripts will be required at that time.

 Subject tests, resumes, and other supplementary materials are not required.
 Please note that an applicant must check "yes" to the question "Are you applying for financial aid such as fellowships or assistantships from Stanford University?" in order to be considered for CEAS fellowship funding.
 In some cases, CEAS will conduct an additional interview via phone or Skype.
 If an interview is required, applicants will be contacted with more details.
 Some applicants may be eligible for an application fee waiver.
 To determine eligibility, please see review the Graduate Fee Waivers webpage.

 Stanford Coterminal Applicants (Current Stanford undergraduates only)